MTTR vs MTBF vs MTTF? – A Simple Guide To Failure Metrics

-Failure exists in varying degrees (e.g. partial or total failure) but in the most basic terms, failure simply means that a system, component, or device can no longer produce specific desired results.
+Failure exists in varying degrees (e.g. partial or total failure).
+In the most basic terms, failure simply means that a system, component, or device can no longer produce specific desired results.
 Even if a piece of manufacturing equipment is still running and producing items, it has failed if it doesn’t deliver the expected quantities.

-Managing failure correctly can help you to significantly reduce its negative impact.
-To help you effectively manage failures, there are a number of critical metrics that should be monitored.
+Managing failure correctly means minimizing its negative impact.
+To help you effectively manage failures, several critical metrics should be monitored.
 Understanding these metrics will eliminate guesswork and empower maintenance managers with the hard data they need to make informed decisions.

-But before that, we need to discuss one thing that is often overlooked – the importance of having reliable data behind your failure metrics.
+Before we dive in, let’s briefly touch on the importance of having reliable data behind your failure metrics.

 High-level failure statistics require a significant amount of meaningful data.
-As we’ll show in the failure metrics calculations below, the following inputs must be collected as part of your maintenance history:
+As we’ll show in the calculations below, the following inputs must be collected as part of your maintenance history:

 Collecting inaccurate data can cause a lot of issues.
 Maintenance technicians might occasionally write down the wrong figure is just one example.
 A potentially much bigger problem is neglecting to record tasks, which leads to incomplete data.